vplesko/OrbLang/docs/references/reference_std_list.md

 If `defineDrop` is provided and is `false`, will only declare the drop function of this `std.List` type.
 This is used when `elemTy` has a nested `std.List` element that somehow points to other `elemTy` values, creating a circular dependency in drop definitions.

-You must afterwards define the drop function using `std.defineDrop (std.List elemTy)`.
+You must afterwards define the drop function using `std.defineDrop`.

 ```
 data Tree {